rscircus/sensor-data-fusion-full-stack/README.md

 - [x] Visualize them to get a feeling for what we are doing
     - Using jupyter in `playground` for now
     - Project runs with `poetry run sdf`
-    - NEXT: Add Gaussian above current position and animate
+    - Add Gaussian above current position and animate (see gif above)
+    - Implement measurement equation as Gauss likelihood (= this is basically the multilpy)
-- [ ] Model evolution model as Gauss-Markov transition density
+- [ ] Model evolution model as Gauss-Markov transition density (scaffold is done)
 - [ ] Implement one sensor which can potentially move (for Dopplereffect, which enables (G)MTI)
-- [ ] Implement measurement equation as Gauss likelihood
-- [ ] Visualize static situation (replicate Fig 2.1)
+- [ ] Visualize static situation (replicate Fig 2.1) in 2D
 - [ ] Add multiple sensors and pull the signals together using eff. measurement error covariance
 - [ ] Move sensors to allow TDoA and FDoA (FDoA needs two! => geometric fusion gain? p.42ff)
 - [ ] Add explicit noise to generate false positives with 1-3 models
 - [ ] Implement a Kalman Filter (if time allows an Extended Kalman Filter, because nature is not linear)
-- [ ] Implement 'drop-outs' to motivate retrodiction
+- [ ] Implement 'drop-outs' to motivate retrodiction (not sure how to do this, likelihood can't be zero?!)
 - [ ] Implement Retrodiction to compensate drop-outs
 - [ ] Implement expectation gates to deal with false positives
 - [ ] Add MHT tracking to see how the chain individual gating -> local combining -> pruning works